 U.S. Department of Energy

 Rivian will invest $5 billion in a 2,000 acre carbon-conscious campus in Georgia for its electric adventure vehicles, creating approximately 7,500 jobs.
 Once manufacturing operations are fully ramped up, the Georgia facility will be capable of producing up to 400,000 vehicles per year.
-Construction on the facility, located at Stanton Springs North, is expected to begin in summer 2022, and the start of production is slated for 2024.
+Construction on the facility, located at Stanton Springs North, has begun and the start of production is slated for 2028.

 Source: "Governor Kemp Welcomes Rivian for Single-Largest Economic Development Project in State History," GDEcD press release, 12.16.2021